 And that was it!
 You made a box!

 A fun way to make this project a bit more interesting and fun is to use patterned paper.
-I got this paper from my Mollie Makes magazine.
+I got the paper above from my Mollie Makes magazine.
 They always have fun paper and printed illustrations to display in your home in the middle of each magazine.
 You can also use scrapbook paper.
-(Which is what I used in the photos above!)
+(Which is what I used in the step by step photos.)

 If you followed along with this tutorial and are willing to share, I would love to see what you’ve made!
 Feel free to reach out to me on Instagram!.